audreypatricia/project0/README.md

 * Creating an Computer player that never loses in the classic 3x3 game
 * Ability to select images/ gifs as player tokens
 * Support network players so that this game can be played by someone else not in the same room

+## Special Thanks ❤️

+Special thanks to @Mai Nguyen for helping me test the code and identify bugs.
+Also for @Bhavya who helped with some amazing CSS tricks to make the tables get styled as they are appended